 For class celebrations, parents are encouraged to send in healthy snacks.
 Many students are allergic to nuts, dairy products and are even diabetic.
-Please communicate your plans with your child's teacher prior to bringing any items up to the school.
+Please communicate your plans with your child's teacher 48 hours prior to bringing any items up to the school for students to consume at their designated lunch time.
 This will help to avoid any conflicts with the academic requirements.
-It is recommended that these opportunities take place at your child's lunch time.